Karinza38/GeoFun/source/continents/south_central_america.rst

 --------

 **Road lines**
-	- Usually has all white lines.
+	- Usually has all white lines (Argentina can also have white lines).

 **Cars**
 	- Around valle de las Arenas a weird car can be seen.